 Note: You use all these words in front of 'industry' to talk about particular industries, but you usually drop the 's' from 'cars', 'automobiles', 'pharmaceuticals' and 'textiles': 'the automobile industry'.

 Countries and their industries

 Here is how industry has developed in South Korea:

-goods such as televisions cheaply.
 It also started producing cars.